AdobeDocs/cc-everywhere/src/pages/guides/concepts/migration_v3_v4.md

 Adobe Express Embed SDK V4 introduces a more verbose set of APIs, simplifies parameters, and removes redundancies.

 SDK V4 was developed to streamline the existing APIs and create a scalable model to accommodate the expanding range of SDK Target Applications.
-Accordingly, APIs are categorized into three distinct workflows, each corresponding to one of the SDK's supported target applications.
+Accordingly, APIs are categorized into distinct workflows, each corresponding to one of the SDK's supported target applications.
 This categorization further refines the APIs, making them more detailed and aligned with user intent.
-The transition from V3 to V4 brought several changes.

 ## Workflow API changes